c o u r s e - s t r u c t u r e (introductory)

 A promo pack and personal web site will be created for each student.

-course - structure (midi and music production)
+course - structure (music production)

 WEEK 1.
 Intro to MIDI and how it can be applied to a basic home studio.